SPANDigital/codeassistant/CONTRIBUTING.md

 # Where can I go for help?

-If you need help, you can ask questions on our mailing list, IRC chat, or [list any other communication platforms that your project uses].
+If you need help, please email [richard.wooding@spandigital.com](mailto:richard.wooding@spandigital.com).

 # What does the Code of Conduct mean for me?